Ada-Developers-Academy/core-software-tools/managing-packages/virtual-environments-and-projects.md

 * title: Virtual Environments and Projects
 ##### !question

-What is the general correct order of steps for creating, then activating, then deactivating a virtual environment?
+What is the general correct order of steps for creating, then activating, then installing the dependencies listed in a file, and finally deactivating a virtual environment?

 ##### !end-question
 ##### !answer